deepSalva/Complex-Event-Processing-Apache-Flink/README.md

 In our project we created a pattern for each measurement.
 The idea is to check the measurements values against our pattern and trigger a **flag** depends on the results.
 These flags are represented with the integers: `1, 2, 3`.
-At the same time, these integers represent a colour and for instance a level of alarm in the measurements results.
+At the same time, these integers represent a color and for instance a level of alarm in the measurements results.

 * `1`: Green Flag, or normal values
 * `2`: Yellow Flag, or warning
 * `3`: Red Flag, or alarm

-The logic behind the patterns where disused with the doctors based on medical knowledge.
+The logic behind the patterns were disused with the doctors based on medical knowledge.
 You can find the measurement values and their warning ranges in the file: `data/adherenceMetadata.txt`

-Also, if you are more interested in this topic you can have a look to this [research](https://pubmed.ncbi.nlm.nih.gov/19194283/).
+Also, if you are more interested in this topic you can have a look at this [research](https://pubmed.ncbi.nlm.nih.gov/19194283/).
 ### Running the project
 To run the project we need to have a local environment for the Flink cluster and Kafka.
 Then, you have to run the file `src/main/java/Stream/MainStream.java` with Flink and with the arguments ready.